Air strikes, car bombs wreck last day of Syria "truce"

 State media said "armed terrorist groups" had broken the truce over the four days in the cities of Aleppo, Homs and Deir al-Zor and had detonated two car bombs in the capital on Monday.

 One killed 10 people, including women and children, near a bakery in Jaramana, a district controlled by forces loyal to Assad.
-The other was in Hajar al-Aswad, a neighborhood where rebels are based.
+The other was in Hajar al-Aswad, a neighbourhood where rebels are based.

 INDISPENSABLE